imliuyzh/lfs101x-notes/chapter15.md

 In this example, the system is able to locate the file `/etc/logrotate.conf` and `ls` returns a value of 0 to indicate success.
 When run on a non-existing file, it returns 2.

 ## Splitting Long Commands Over Multiple Lines
 The concatenation operator (`\`), the backslash character, is used to continue long commands over several lines.
-It causes the shell to combine (concatenate) multiple lines and execute them as one single command.
+It causes the shell to concatenate multiple lines and execute them as one single command.
 Here is an example of a command installing a long list of packages on a system using Debian package management:

 ```
 $ sudo apt install autoconf automake bison build-essential \